fdurupinar/bioagents/README.md

 scripts/verify-trips-build.perl trips-cabot
 scripts/verify-trips-build.perl trips-bob
 ```
+These configure commands will assume the location of your geonames,
+enju, WordNet, and other linguistic resources, and you must make
+   corrections as necessary; otherwise, TRIPS will not build or
+   execute reliably.

 If you want to force a reconfigure one of the above systems, delete
    the ```trips/<system>/src/Makefile``` and then run the above perl
    script(s).